8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 Bonus Tip: You can also use Branch Basics + vinegar to deep clean and detoxify your dishwasher.

 There you have it!
-8 ways to clean your dishes without dish soap/detergent or by resorting to toxic chemicals.
+8 ways to clean your dishes without dish soap, detergent, or by resorting to synthetic chemicals.

 The big takeaways: